CookieJarApps/SmartCookieWeb-Preview/README.md

 ## F-Droid

-SCWP needs source code changes to be accepted on F-Droid which have not currently been made (building GV and AC from source instead of fetching from Mozilla Maven, replacing GMS Fido for WebAuthn, etc).
-Currently, it is available pre-built in the CookieJarApps F-Droid repo instead: https://cookiejarapps.com/fdroid/repo/
+SCWP needs source code changes to be accepted on F-Droid which have not currently been made (building GeckoView and Android Components from source instead of fetching from Mozilla Maven, etc).

 ---